 - Accommodation fees

-- Miscellaneous - a set amount to include general expenses including loan origination fees and charges
+- Miscellaneous - a set amount for general expenses including loan origination fees and charges

 While your costs may vary depending on where you stay in Bournemouth, we expect your expenses to be roughly in line with our estimates.

 - Whilst your COA can include travel, we are unable to issue loan payments before the beginning of the academic year, so you should not rely on your first payment to finance your travel to Bournemouth or cover any costs associated with coming to the UK.

 - If you are in receipt of any scholarship or bursary funding, either from the BU or another source, you must inform us so that this can be factored into your COA.
 Failure to do so will result in a recalculation and reduction of your loan later in the academic year when it is discovered you are in receipt of additional sources of funding.

 - Entrance Counseling for each loan type you are taking out.

 - Direct Loan Master Promissory Note (eMPN) (for Subsidized and Unsubsidized loans).
 This is a legal document that explains the terms and conditions of your loans and through which you promise to repay your loans.

 - PLUS Loan MPN (if you, your endorser or your parent(s) want to borrow a PLUS Loan).
 You, your endorser or your parent(s) must also pass a credit check as part of the loan application.
 If you/they have an adverse credit history then you may not be eligible to apply for a PLUS loan.

 Let us know when you have completed these.